topo-gps/topo-gps-manual/en/routes/routes_select.rst

 Opening selection screen
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If you press the button 'More' on the top right of the 'Routes' tab, a menu will be shown as in the figure below.
+If you press the button 'More' on the top right of the saved routes screen, a menu will be shown as in the figure below.

 .. figure:: ../_static/routes-select1.png
    :height: 568px
    :width: 320px
    :alt: Selecting routes Topo GPS

-   *The more menu of the routes tab.*
+   *The more menu of the saved routes screen.*

 Press ‘Select’ in the menu to open the selection screen.
-It is also possible to open the selection screen by pressing long on an item in the routes list.
+It is also possible to open the selection screen by pressing long on an item in the saved routes screen.
 That item will then be selected immediately.
 An example of a selection screen is shown below:

 .. figure:: ../_static/routes-select2.png
    :height: 568px